laidbackware/platform-automation-shrinker/README.md

 export IAAS_TO_REMOVE="azure gcp openstack vsphere" ./shrink.sh
 ```
-After completion `docker image list` will show the existing image and a new image with `-shinny` appended to the tag.<br/>
+After completion `docker image list` will show the existing image and a new image with `-skinny` appended to the tag.<br/>
-In the repo directory there will be a file containing the inital take (without the : symnbol) appended with -skinny.
+In the repo directory there will be a file containing the inital take (without the : symbol) appended with -skinny.
 E.g. `platform-automation-5.0.9-skinny.tgz`.<br/>
 The output file name/location can be overrode but exporting a custom value.
 E.g. `export OUTPUT_FILE=/tmp/export.tgz`